Jack Bodie, DDS | Biomimetic & Dental FAQs

-What type of patients do you take?
+What type of dental patients do you take?

 How long should I expect my teeth whitening treatment to last?

-Be sure to reach out to a dentist near you or simply call Dr. Bodie’s team to learn more about the benefits of our teeth whitening services.
+Call Dr. Bodie’s team to learn more about the benefits of our teeth whitening services.

-Dental Health Questions
+Dental Health FAQs

 What does it mean if my gums bleed?

-Bleeding gums typically are a sign of poor oral health.
+Bleeding gums are usually a sign of poor oral health.
 In most cases, it is the onset of periodontal disease or gingivitis.
-When this happens, people stop brushing as frequently and effectively because they are experiencing pain in the process.
-Unfortunately, brushing your teeth is one of the only tools you have against the inflammation caused by the illness, because it reduces inflammation and bacterial buildup.
+When this happens, people stop brushing frequently and effectively because they are experiencing pain in the process.
+Unfortunately, brushing your teeth is one of the only tools you have against the inflammation caused by the illness because it reduces inflammation and bacterial buildup.
 You should see your dentist as soon as possible to rule out periodontal disease and to treat any gingivitis that may be occurring.

 Keep in mind, chronic dental pain of any sort warrants a checkup with your dentist.
 While over-the-counter medications can provide some relief, you need to get to the source of the problem to eliminate it before it turns into a much bigger issue.

-See your dentist as soon as possible to prevent more serious problems if your gums begin to bleed.
+Schedule a dental appointment as soon as possible to prevent more serious problems if your gums begin to bleed.

 Why is it so important that you visit the dentist regularly?

-Seeing a local Richardson Dentist regularly is essential because it keeps your teeth and mouth healthy in the long term.
-Dental health is directly related to your overall physical health, as well.
-A few other reasons why regular dental visits are important include:
+Seeing a local dentist regularly is essential because it keeps your teeth and mouth healthy in the long term.
+Dental health is directly related to your overall physical health.

 - Prevention of tooth decay

-- Protection against periodontal disease, which can lead to tooth and bone loss.
+- Protection against periodontal disease, which can lead to tooth and bone loss

-- Ensures your smile looks great for years to come, increasing your self-confidence.
+- Ensures your smile looks great for years to come, increasing your self-confidence

-- Keeps your teeth strong and healthy.
+- Keeps your teeth strong and healthy

-- Prevents staining caused by food, drinks, and tobacco.
+- Prevents staining caused by food, drinks, and tobacco

-Your goal with choosing a dentist should be in finding one that works for you and your family.
-Just like with any other occupation that you hire you to want to shop around before making your final decision.
-Your initial visit should help you determine whether the dentist in question is the right for you.
-Some questions and thoughts to keep in mind include:
+Your goal in choosing a dentist should be in finding one that works for you and your family.
+Just like with any other occupation that you hire, you want to shop around before making your final decision.
+Your initial visit should help you determine whether the dentist in question is right for you.

 - Is their office clean and organized?

 - Was it easy and convenient to schedule an appointment?

 - Is the location convenient for me and my family?

 - Did the dentist explain the treatment plan for my oral health in an easy-to-understand manner?

 - Is the dentist a member of the American Dental Association (ADA)?

 - Did the dentist give you a good idea of costs before treatment was administered?

 - Was your medical and dental history recorded in a permanent file?

 Why do dentists take x-rays of their patients?

 Dental diseases often aren’t detected simply by examining the mouth.
-To get to the real problems, an X-ray must be performed.
+To get to the real problems, an x-ray must be performed.
 That x-ray can provide answers that a dentist needs to create a holistic oral health plan.